 Trying to keep tabs on peer code reviews within your development team?
-Struggling to keep track of changes within the source code repository?
-Need a tool that will allow you to track who has made changes, what the changes were, leave feedback and collaborate with the team in a synchronised way?
+Struggling to stay on top of changes within the source code repository?
+Or, do you need a tool that will allow you to track who has made changes, what the changes were, leave feedback and collaborate with the team in a synchronised way?
 Atlassian Crucible does all of this, and integrates seamlessly with other tools in the Atlassian suite such as Fisheye and Confluence.
-Get in touch with our team of experts to discuss Crucible or scroll down the page for more information and key features.
+Get in touch with our team of experts to discuss Atlassian Crucible or read below to learn more about its key features.

 What is Atlassian Crucible?

 Atlassian Crucible is web-based code review software designed for enterprise-level organisations.
 It integrates with Perforce, CVS, Subversion, Git, and more.
-Crucible complements the other tools in the Atlassian software suite such as Bitbucket, Confluence, Fisheye and Jira, it can also be used independently.
-The reviews provided by Crucible software allows for significantly better review organisation within teams and thus the potential for a higher quality of code.
+Crucible software complements other tools in the Atlassian software suite such as Bitbucket, Confluence, Fisheye and Jira, but it can also be used independently.
+The crucible code reviews provided by this software allow for significantly better organisation within teams, and thus the potential for a higher quality of code.

 Why is Atlassian Crucible useful?

-Crucible automates the organisation of a peer review.
-Peer review is an important part of software development.
+Atlassian Crucible automates the organisation of a peer review, which is an important part of software development.
 In many organisations, team members may not commit code without a co-worker examining their changes.
-Despite their importance, without tools like Crucible, peer reviews are likely to occur far less frequently, and when they do occur, are significantly harder to execute without error.
+Despite their importance, without tools like Atlassian Crucible peer reviews are likely to occur far less frequently, and when they do occur, they are significantly harder to execute without error.

-Teams using Crucible are able to cooperate and share knowledge more effectively in the development of code and thus produce higher quality code.
+Teams using Crucible can cooperate and share knowledge more effectively in the development of code, and thus produce higher quality code.

 - Better teamwork, better code – flag changes to the source code and show your team what you plan to do.

-- Fully tracked changes – changes to source code files are fully recorded, eliminating risk of unsourceable errors.
+- Fully tracked changes – changes to source code files are fully recorded, eliminating risk of errors with no source.